 We are currently addressing the timeliness of our data.
 Due to previous manpower shortage, it was difficult to keep up with the workflow.
-We have since reshifted our priorities to increase the timeliness of the database.
-We are currently in the process of soliciting a vendor through an RFP to replace the existing obsolete database and address the data backlog.
-Data fo rnext year's report should reflect more current data years.
+Although we are still short on manpower, we have reshifted our priorities to increase the timeliness of the database.
+We have selected a vendor through an RFP to replace the existing obsolete database and address the data backlog.
+Data for next year's report should reflect more current data years.